 JERRY THE MARBLE FAUN

 JERRY THE MARBLE FAUN (born 1955, Brooklyn, NY) lives and works in Queens, NY.
-He began hand-carving stone in 1987 and has most recently pursued ceramic sculpture.
-Jerry held his first exhibition in 2014 at Jackie Klempay Gallery, Brooklyn and has appeared in exhibitions at SITUATIONS, New York; CASTLE, Los Angeles; Andrew Edlin Gallery, New York; Sculpture Center, Queens; 2nd Floor Projects, San Francisco; The Elaine de Kooning House, South Hampton, Geary Contemporary, New York, Bureau of General Services/Queer Division, New York; and Canada, New York; amongst others.
-In 2017, Jerry participated in the Shandaken Project's residency program at Storm King Art Center in New Windsor, NY.
-His work will appear in the forthcoming MoMA PS1 exhibition, Hard Ground, opening May 2024.
+He has exhibited at MoMA PS1, Queens, NY; SITUATIONS, New York; Canada, New York; Participant, New York; Castle Gallery, Los Angeles; Andrew Edlin Gallery, New York; 2nd Floor Projects, San Francisco; The Elaine de Kooning House, East Hampton; Geary Contemporary, New York; and Bureau of General Services/Queer Division, New York.
+In 2017 he participated in the Shandaken Project residency at Storm King Art Center in New Windsor, NY.
+His work is included in the collections of The Museum of Arts and Design, New York, the Bunker, Palm Beach, FL, and others.